- $15 Billion+ Won

 - The Fee is FreeTM, Only Pay If We Win

 - Protecting Families Since 1988

-Following the Civil War, the Veterans Administration (VA) was born, and charged with caring for veterans by administering pensions and disability payments, as well as medical care.
+Following the Civil War, the Veterans Administration (VA) was born, charged with caring for veterans by providing pensions and disability payments, as well as medical care.
 It is now known as the Department of Veterans Affairs.

-Morgan & Morgan veterans' benefits attorneys know how to cut through the seemingly insurmountable red tape that surrounds veterans’ benefits.
-We are one of only a handful of firms practicing in this challenging area of law and are proud to assist Birmingham veterans in obtaining compensation for their service-connected injuries, disabilities and diseases.
+Morgan & Morgan veterans' benefits attorneys know how to cut through the seemingly insurmountable red tape that surrounds this assistance.
+We are one of only a handful of firms practicing in this challenging area of law and are proud to assist Birmingham veterans in obtaining compensation for their service-connected injuries, disabilities, and diseases.

 United States veterans are entitled to a number of benefits after being discharged from the armed forces.
 Most are granted fairly routinely.
-However, meeting the requirements for some benefits, particularly veterans' disability benefits, requires the veteran to meet a number of complex criteria and show: They suffer from a fully or partially disabling disease or condition The condition is “service-connected” — in other words, that it was caused by something they experienced in military service.
+However, meeting the requirements for some benefits, particularly veterans' disability benefits, requires the applicant to meet a number of complex criteria.
+They must show they suffer from a fully or partially disabling disease or condition.
+The affliction must be “service-connected” — in other words, it must have been caused by something they experienced in military service.

-Clearly, if a soldier is badly injured in the line of duty, establishing this connection is not typically difficult.
-However, soldiers who develop chronic conditions later in life, such as those connected to chemical or radiation exposure, or those who suffer from severe mental health conditions, most notably post-traumatic stress disorder (PTSD), may have a more difficult time.
-While numerous non-profit Veterans Service Organizations exist to help with the initial application process, these organizations often lack the resources, experience, and training to carry on when initial claims are denied.
+If a soldier is badly injured in the line of duty, establishing this connection is not typically difficult.
+However, veterans who develop chronic conditions later in life, such as those connected to chemical or radiation exposure, or those who suffer from severe mental health conditions — most notably post-traumatic stress disorder (PTSD) — may have a more difficult time.
+While numerous nonprofit Veterans Service Organizations exist to help with the initial application process, they often lack the resources, experience, and training to carry on when initial claims are denied.

 This is where an experienced Birmingham veterans' benefits lawyer can be a valuable ally.